mearashadowfax/OpenStove/src/content/recipes/pasta-with-pesto.md

 ---
-title: "Penne Pasta with Pesto & Sun-Dried Tomato Sauce, Cauliflower, and Carrots"
+title: "Pasta with Pesto & Sun-Dried Tomato Sauce, Cauliflower, and Carrots"
-description: "Enjoy a bowl of penne pasta tossed in a savory pesto and sun-dried tomato sauce, served with roasted cauliflower and colorful carrots—a satisfying and nutrient-rich meal."
+description: "Enjoy a bowl of your favorite pasta tossed in a savory pesto and sun-dried tomato sauce, served with roasted cauliflower and colorful carrots — a satisfying and nutrient-rich meal."

 pubDate: 2024-01-11